zhangxiang-planet/orbital_coverage/README.md

 ./orbital_coverage_interactive.py -t ups_and_b -f UPS_AND -m MANUAL -p 4.617033 -pe 0.000023 -j 2450005.368
 ```

-### Carol wishes to schedule imaging observations for the exoplanet HD 189733 b, prioritizing orbital phases not already covered by existing observations.
+### Carol's Plan for Imaging Observations of Exoplanet HD 189733 b

-To identify optimal observation times, Carol aims to capture moments when the exoplanet orbits through phases that haven't been observed.
-Furthermore, she wants to be considerate and avoid times already reserved by other observers.
+Carol is keen on scheduling her imaging observations of exoplanet HD 189733 b during uncharted orbital phases.
+She aims to shed light on areas previously unobserved.
+Additionally, being considerate of her peers, she wants to ensure she doesn't overlap with slots booked by other researchers.

 Here's how Carol can achieve this: